needle-mirror/com.unity.addressables/Documentation~/SynchronousAddressables.md

 > Unloading a scene cannot be completed synchronously.
 Calling WaitForCompleted on a scene unload will not unload the scene or any assets, and a warning will be logged to the console.

 ### Synchronous Addressables with Custom Operations
 Addressables supports custom `AsyncOperations` which support unique implementations of `InvokeWaitForCompletion`.
-This overridable method is what you'll use to implement custom synchronous operations.
+This method can be overridden to implement custom synchronous operations.

 Custom operations work with `ChainOperations` and `GroupsOperations`.
 If you require chained operations to be completed synchronously, ensure that your custom operations implement `InvokeWaitForCompletion` and create a `ChainOperation` using your custom operations.
 Similarly, `GroupOperations` are well suited to ensure a collection of `AsyncOperations`, including custom operations, complete together.
 Both `ChainOperation` and `GroupOperation` have their own implementations of `InvokeWaitForCompletion` that relies on the `InvokeWaitForCompletion` implementations of the operations they depend on.